 Giving Compass' Take:

-• Why is it absolutely essential to tailor public housing projects to the needs of its residents?
-What can we do to support projects aimed at improving and personalizing public housing?
+- What can you do to support projects aimed at improving and personalizing public housing?

-• Learn about how coordinated housing can help in rural communities.
+- Learn about how coordinated housing can help rural communities.

 In a recent project my team worked on to improve public housing, we saw the benefits of listening to residents—and the limitations of not listening enough.
 With support from our partners at New York City Housing Authority (NYCHA), our team came together to address resident quality of life concerns arising from improper disposal of household trash, litter, and dog waste on NYCHA grounds.